volumio/platform-asus/README.md

 2018.10.23  Asus: Fix for ES90x8Q2M patch
 2018.12.08  Volumio: temporary switch to updated 4.4.71
 2019.01.01 Volumio: Support for more DSD-direct capable USB Audio devices
+2019.01.18 Volumio: changed USB Audio from built-in to module